Skills: Ships Engineer

 - Take readings and measurements to examine machinery for specific pressure and flow of lubricants

 - High School diploma or General Education Degree (GED) is required.
 Vocational training is preferred.

-- STCW-95 (Standard Training and Watch Keeping Certification) with Rate Forming Part of an Engine Room Watch.
+- STCW-95 (Standard Training and Watch Keeping Certification) with RFEW (Rate Forming Part of an Engineering Watch) endorsement.

 - Valid Driver's License.

 - Security Clearance preferred / Able to pass a security clearance

 - Knowledge of appropriate steps to analytical problem solving.